mohamed-sallam/awb-docs/srs.md

 ### Safety
 ## System Models and Diagrams
 ## System Evolution
+-  The application shall works on new versions of OSs (Unix, Android and Windows).
+-  The application shall run on new versions of hardware devices.
 ## Time Plan
 ### Work Breakdown Structure
 ### Gantt chart